 To me this place is home, because it is where my mom is and has been for so long.
 The smell of wet leaves in the fall, the bluebells at the kitchen door in the spring, welcomed me home in their season.
 Wood smoke from the fireplace, the pine and the sycamore, along with the peonies and iris and the barn’s cool, damp, musty smell, a smell full of dark mystery, all blend together in my mind’s eye.
 The house and the barn will always be unique in all the world, as is my mom.

-Is home a place or a person? for me it was both for awhile, they were one and the same.
+Is home a place or a person? for me it was both for awhile, the house and my mom, they were one and the same.
 But ultimately, home is a person.
+Home is where Mom is.
 Jesus said, “In my Father’s house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with Me that you also may be where I am.”
 (John 14:2-3)

 Where Jesus is — that is home in the truest sense of the word.
-And my mom is there now, my mom is home.
+And my mom is there now.
+My mom is home with Jesus.
 I can’t go home anymore on this earth, but I am headed home.
-I am headed for heaven.
+I am headed for heaven and that place Jesus said He is preparing just for me.
 Mom liked nothing better than to know that my sisters and I were all headed home, families with us, for a visit.
 So hang on Mom, we are all on our way, we are all headed home.
 Home is both a place and a person.
-Our person, Jesus, is preparing our place for each one of us even now.
-He said so in His word.
+Our person, Jesus, is preparing a place for each one of us even now.
+He said so in His word which also says –

 “For this world is not our home; we are looking forward to our everlasting home in heaven.”
 (Hebrews 13:14)